nandi-boy/Crop-Recommendation-System/README.md

 # 🌱 Krishi Sahayak — AI-Powered Crop Advisory System

-*(Working name — swap the H1 above if you'd rather use AgroSense, Fasal Mitra, or something else.)*

 A multi-modal agricultural advisory platform that helps a farmer decide **what to grow** and **how to grow it** — combining a trained machine learning model, real historical government crop-production data, and a multilingual crop-care reference guide, all through an interactive Streamlit app.

 This isn't a single-model demo.
 It's three distinct systems, each answering the same "what should I grow" question with a different, deliberately-chosen mechanism — and each one exists because the previous approach was tested, found lacking for a specific real reason, and replaced rather than patched over.